Bunker Hill, Los Angeles: Early development

 After the introduction of the horse carriage to the Bunker Hill neighborhood, the iconic Angel's Flight was proposed.
 Angel's Flight, now dubbed "The World's Shortest Railway", took residents homeward from the bottom of the 33% grade and down again.
 Colonel J. W. Eddy petitioned the Los Angeles City Council to establish an electric cable railway, which was approved ten days later signed by the mayor, Meredith P. Snyder.
-The first railways which was established and operational was on Third Street, from Hill Street to Olive Street.
+The first railway which was established and operational was on Third Street, from Hill Street to Olive Street.

 "Blighted Community"

 Initially a residential suburb, Bunker Hill retained its exclusive character through the end of World War I. Around the 1920s and the 1930s, with the advent of the Pacific Electric Railway and the construction of the freeway, and the increased urban growth fed by an extensive streetcar system, its wealthy residents began leaving for enclaves such as Beverly Hills and Pasadena.
 Bunker Hill's houses were increasingly subdivided to accommodate renters.
 Bunker Hill was at this time "Los Angeles's most crowded and urban neighborhood".
 By World War II, the Pasadena Freeway, built to bring shoppers downtown, was taking more residents out.
 Additional postwar freeway construction left downtown comparatively empty of both people and services.
 The once-grand Victorian mansions of Bunker Hill became the home of impoverished pensioners.
-Over time, these tenements became more prominent, and apartment buildings started being built alongside these houses.
+Over time, apartment buildings started being built alongside these houses.
 As more and more people crowded into these cheap housing units, the population of the hill increased 19%, most of whom were low income.